Bloch oscillations in the magnetoconductance of twisted bilayer graphene

 We identify a mapping between two-dimensional (2D) electron transport in a minimally twisted graphene bilayer and a 1D quantum walk, where one spatial dimension plays the role of time.
 In this mapping a magnetic field $B$ perpendicular to the bilayer maps onto an electric field.
 Bloch oscillations due to the periodic motion in a 1D Bloch band can then be observed in purely {\sc dc} transport as magnetoconductance oscillations with periodicity set by the Bloch frequency.

-\textit{Introduction ---} It is one of the early counterintuitive predictions of solid state physics that an electric field in a crystal induces an \textit{oscillatory} electron motion \cite{Blo29}: While the momentum $\hbar k$ increases linearly with time, according to $\hbar k(t)=e{\cal E}t$ in an electric field ${\cal E}$, the corresponding velocity $v(t)\propto \sin k(t)$ in a Bloch band (unit lattice constant) has a periodic time dependence, with frequency $ \omega_{\rm B}=e{\cal E}/\hbar$.
-The amplitude ${\cal A}\approx\Delta/e{\cal E}$ of the Bloch oscillations in real space is set by the band width $\Delta$ in momentum space.
+\textit{Introduction ---} It is one of the early counterintuitive predictions of solid state physics that an electric field in a crystal induces an \textit{oscillatory} electron motion \cite{Blo29,Zen34,history}: While the momentum $\hbar k$ increases linearly with time, according to $\hbar k(t)=e{\cal E}t$ in an electric field ${\cal E}$, the corresponding velocity $v(t)\propto \sin k(t)$ in a Bloch band (unit lattice constant) has a periodic time dependence, with frequency $ \omega_{\rm B}=e{\cal E}/\hbar$.
+The amplitude ${\cal A}\approx\Delta/e{\cal E}$ of the Bloch oscillations is set by the energy band width $\Delta$.

 Electronic Bloch oscillations have been studied in the time domain at THz frequencies in semiconductor superlattices \cite{Fel92,Leo92,Was93,Ros95,Kur96,Sav04} and in graphene bilayers \cite{Fah21}.
 With few exceptions \cite{Vil20}, and unlike the familiar Aharonov-Bohm oscillations \cite{Bee91}, Bloch oscillations do not typically play a role in quantum transport, which is probed in the energy domain at low frequencies.
 Here we show that Bloch oscillations may appear in the magnetoconductance of a two-dimensional (2D) system, a twisted graphene bilayer, by virtue of a mapping to a quantum walk in one space and one time dimension.